 3. The data needs content

 Your compliance initiatives are not standalone eﬀorts.
 Policies are written to address your risk areas, training and communications reinforce policies, hotline reports indicate gaps in training and policies, culture surveys show how eﬀective your hotline is and the list goes on and on.
 Your data needs to be just as connected so that when you have a surge in discrimination claims, you can immediately focus on your discrimination policies, training and communications.

 You should strive for a risk-based program and risk-based data.
 Your risk assessment should be the lens you evaluate your program data through.
 This will help you prioritize your efforts and resources to address your most critical risks.

-Technology facilitates the tracking, measuring, reporting and assessment of key compliance program metrics.
+Technology facilitates the tracking, measuring, reporting and assessment of key data driven compliance program metrics.
 It allows you to easily:

 - Identify, manage and mitigate key compliance risks